jwrr/lued/README.md

 alt-todo = alt-f todo
 max_comment_linelen, max_linelen hardwrap
-ctrl-T - for history store the filename instead of the index number tab - don't look for match if over space
+ctrl-T - for history store the filename instead of the index number tab - don't look for match if over space - done
+Don't highlight text in comments

+ctrl-f of close paren ')' causes error